-The above provides 80% of what you need to know and is likely enough for most growers.
-Though, there is more and sometimes the devil is in the details, so feel free to check our Growing Awesome Pepper Plants for our step-by-step guide.
+The above provides most of what one needs to know and is likely enough for most growers.
+Though, there is more and sometimes the devil is in the details, so feel free to check our Step by Step guide if you're interested in learning more.